MrHedmad/kerblam-paper/src/main.typ

 This might be the most difficult principle to follow, as it largely depends on the community as a whole.
 For this reason, we hope that the analysis shown above, especially @fig:frequency_graph, and our proposed minimal structure (presented in the next sections) will be useful as guides to effectively implement this principle.

-We can summarize this third principle like this: *be logical, obvious and predictable*.
+We can summarize this third principle like this: *be logical, obvious, and predictable*.

 === 4.
 Promote (easy) reproducibility
 Scientific Reproducibility has been and still is a central issue, particularly in the field of biomedical research @erringtonChallengesAssessingReplicability2021 @ioannidisWhyMostPublished2005a.